ashn-dot-dev/sunder/README.md

   hardware abstractions for when using the NASM backend.
 If this environment variable is not set, then the default path, `$SUNDER_HOME/lib/sys/sys.asm`, is used.
++ `SUNDER_CC` => Selects the C compiler to be used when compiling with the C backend.
+Currently, `SUNDER_CC=clang` and `SUNDER_CC=gcc` are supported.
+If this environment variable is not set, then the default C compiler is used.

 ## Using Sunder as a Scripting Language
 Sunder can be used for scripting by adding `#!/usr/bin/env sunder-run` (or equivalent) as the first line of a Sunder source file.
+If this environment variable is not set, then the default path, `$SUNDER_HOME/lib/sys/sys.asm`, is used.

 ```sunder
 #!/usr/bin/env sunder-run